 Films — Animated

-Megamind: Megamind's Brain Bot's hide under a trench coat and fedora in a crowd during the opening.
+- Megamind: Megamind's Brain Bot's hide under a trench coat and fedora in a crowd during the opening.
 It is bookended in the conclusion when we see Metro Man using the same tactic.

-X2: X-Men United: Nightcrawler uses a trenchcoat, cap and dark glasses to sneak into the White House.
-Remember, your taxpayer dollars go to the guys whose job it is to stop suspicious threats like this.
+- In X2: X-Men United, Nightcrawler uses a trenchcoat, cap and dark glasses to sneak into the White House.
+It does help that he can teleport past any checkpoint.

-Spider-Man: Doc Ock walks into a bank using this technique.
+- Spider-Man 2: Doc Ock walks into a bank using this technique.
 It actually made sense though, as a trench coat would be about the only way to hide his mechanical arms and maintain the element of surprise.

-Used as a Visual Pun in Mel Brooks' Silent Movie.
+- Used as a Visual Pun in Mel Brooks' Silent Movie.
 The title cards announce an upcoming Sneak Preview of Mel Funn's film.
 Cut to the theater, and the entire audience is sneaking in, dressed in trenchcoats and fedoras.

-Used by Wrong Genre Savvy hero Woody in the Disney film Condorman after he persuades his friend Harry to let him go on a CIA courier mission despite the fact that he's a comic book writer, not a spy.
+- Used by Wrong Genre Savvy hero Woody in the Disney film Condorman after he persuades his friend Harry to let him go on a CIA courier mission despite the fact that he's a comic book writer, not a spy.
 Hilarity Ensues.

-Knowing features the creepy Trenchcoat duo, who follow around the kids.
+- Knowing features the creepy Trenchcoat duo, who follow around the kids.
 Nothing suspicious about that...

-Back To The Future Part II gets a quick shot in at this.
+- Back to the Future Part II gets a quick shot in at this.
 Doc and Marty arrive in the past trying to keep Biff from getting the sports almanac, Doc hands Marty some age-appropriate money saying, "Get yourself some fifties clothes."
 As Marty runs off, he screams, "Something inconspicuous!"
 Cut to Marty wearing a leather jacket, fedora, and sunglasses.
 Never mind that this makes him look more like a Michael Jackson impersonator than anything else.

-The Tiger Makes Out: Eli Wallach's character, preparing his campaign to disrupt the indifferent, sheeplike world around him, picks up a trenchcoat and fedora at a pawn shop.
+- The Tiger Makes Out: Eli Wallach's character, preparing his campaign to disrupt the indifferent, sheeplike world around him, picks up a trenchcoat and fedora at a pawn shop.
 As the owner anxiously watches him suiting up, he points out that he has a sawed-off shotgun for sale.

-Rodney Skinner, the Invisible Streaker from The League of Extraordinary Gentlemen, wears a black ankle-length trenchcoat, a matching fedora, and pince-nez sunglasses.
+- Rodney Skinner, the Invisible Streaker from The League of Extraordinary Gentlemen, wears a black ankle-length trenchcoat, a matching fedora, and pince-nez sunglasses.
 The conspicuous part comes in when he doesn't put on his greasepaint makeup, and thus the ensemble appears to be floating along all by itself.

 "How come in movies no one can ever see past a trenchcoat and a fedora hat?
 Is it like Clark Kent's hypnotizing glasses or something?
 Do they just make people stupider?

-There's a medieval parody of this in the Terry Pratchett book Going Postal- one of the main antagonist's less reliable partners gets drunk one night and comes to unburden himself to the Big Bad.
+- There's a medieval parody of this in the Terry Pratchett book Going Postal- one of the main antagonist's less reliable partners gets drunk one night and comes to unburden himself to the Big Bad.
 Upon the partner's arrival, the villain's servant asks something like "May I take your highly conspicuous hooded cloak, sir?"